lnthach/Mr-SEQL/README.md

-# Time Series Classification with SEQL
+# Time Series Classification with SEQL and multiple symbolic representations (SAX or SFA)

 ## Description